-Before removing a USB device from the USB port of your computer, click the Safely Remove Hardware and Eject Media icon on the Windows Taskbar, and then select the USB device that you want to remove.
+Before removing a USB device from the USB Type-C (USB3.1 Gen1) port, click the Safely Remove Hardware and Eject Media icon on the Windows taskbar, and then select the USB device that you want to remove.

-Keep foreign metal objects, such as screws, staples, and paper clips, out of the USB port.
+- Be careful when you connect and use chunky USB devices, the tablet computer might be lifted.
+Any possible stress put on the body of the tablet computer might cause damage. - Keep foreign metal objects, such as screws, staples, and paper clips, out of the USB Type-C (USB3.1 Gen1) port.
 Foreign metal objects can create a short circuit, which can cause damage and fire, possibly resulting in serious injury.